SatyaRaghuNandan/BigData-Interview-Prep/Meta/1_2_Sum/1_2Sum_Variant3.md

+# // SECOND VARIANT: What if you had to return the number of dominoe pairs that add up to a target?

 Your C++ implementation `second_variant_two_sum_1()` handles a very interesting variant: **"How many domino pairs add up to a target sum?"** where each domino is a pair `(a, b)`, and we check if there exists another domino `(c, d)` such that:

 ```cpp